-- 1. Read the descriptions of the three military service components on page II-14 in your Student Manual. - 2.
+- 1. Read the descriptions of the three military service components provided in this activity. - 2.
 Review the statements below and indicate if each statement is true of the Active Duty, Reserve, or National Guard component.

 Statement Active Duty Reserve National Guard This component belongs to the various states on a day-to-day basis.
 The only forces available from this component are those personnel who volunteer to participate.
 Component units are a full-time force with all personnel available for tasking.
 Only the Army and Air Force have this component.
 This component moves its personnel every two or three years worldwide.
 This Coast Guard component has the ability to serve a law enforcement function directly for the President.